gregdeli/Android-Layout-XML-Parser/README.md

 This repository contains a simple XML parser implemented using Flex (the fast lexical analyzer) and Bison (the GNU parser generator).
 The parser is designed to parse an XML-like language and perform various validations on the structure and attributes of the XML elements.

 # Features
-- Parses XML-like language using Flex and Bison.\n
+- Parses XML-like language using Flex and Bison.
 - Validates the structure and attributes of XML elements.
 - Handles mandatory and optional attributes.
 - Performs checks on numeric attribute values.